-Interest-bearing borrowings are recognised initially at fair value less attributable transaction costs.
-Subsequent to initial recognition, interest-bearing borrowings are stated at amortised cost using the effective interest method, less any impairment losses.
+All loans and borrowings are initially recognised at fair value less directly attributable transaction costs.
+After initial recognition, interest-bearing loans and borrowings are subsequently measured at amortised cost using the effective interest method.
+Gains and losses arising on repurchase, settlement or otherwise cancellation of liabilities are recognised respectively in investment income and finance costs.